tansent/AndrodNewsClient/README.md

 # AndrodNewsClient

-One of the most noteworthy point is that the news client has 3-layers of ViewPagers stacked together.
+One of the most noteworthy point is that the news client has 3-layer ViewPagers stacked together.
 Yet they can all slide smoothly and correctly according to logics.

 Left sliding bar is used based on "SlidingMenu"; Sharing app is based on "ShareSDK".